Baileylin/FinalProject/README.md

 # Unique Feature

 Implements changing camera position with lookat and lookup vectors.
-(Changed cam1 in line 192 in basic.cpp to cam2 to recreate this image.)
+(Change cam1 in line 192 in basic.cpp to cam2 to recreate this image.)

 <img src='./images/basic_with_changed_camera_position.png'  width='550' />